 The WBG wants to honor our agriculture history by growing traditional row crops and using recycled tobacco warehouse bricks for some of our paths.
 All gardens (not all paths) in the WBG are handicapped accessible.

 The Wilson Botanical Gardens slogan is Growing in Wilson . . .
 One Plant at a Time.
 While we hope the WBG grows a little quicker than one plant at a time we are aware that to complete the master plan is a long-term goal of 10 years.

 The WBG is funded through grant funds, memberships, personal donations, fund raisers (such as Wilson Winter Lights).
 The WBG does not receive funds through the state or county government.
-Also the WBG would not be possible without the Extension Master Gardeners and all the volunteer hours they dedicate to the garden.
+Also the WBG would not be possible without the Wilson Master Gardener Association and all the volunteer hours they dedicate to the garden.